Our Policy on Venture Capital Warrants

 We Don’t Take Them — Here’s Why

-Loan warrants incentivize investors by ensuring them the right to purchase stock of the company they’re investing in at a fixed price at any time before the warrant’s expiration.
+Venture capital warrants incentivize investors by ensuring them the right to purchase stock of the company they’re investing in at a fixed price at any time before the warrant’s expiration.
 Warrants are expressed as a percentage of coverage, usually allowing the investor to purchase 5 to 10 percent of the value of their investment.

 While loan warrants are sometimes considered a low-risk way to entice potential investors, they also have their downsides.
 One of the main reasons we don’t take warrants is to allow the SaaS companies we partner with to retain complete ownership and total control of their business decisions while receiving our venture debt funding.